 - Names of collaborating partners, if any

 At that meeting, we will construct the first draft of your budget.
 If you have determined a possible funding source to which you wish to submit, give consideration to the foundation or agency's funding range as noted in their guidelines.
-If you don't have a specific funding source in mind, the summary of your idea will help me to identify sources for you.
+If you do not have a specific funding source in mind, the summary of your idea will help to identify sources.

 Step Five: Begin writing your proposal.
 If you have identified a funding source, be sure to begin crafting your proposal well in advance of the deadline making sure that you follow the grant guidelines thoroughly.
-If the foundation or agency asks for one-inch margins, don't use ¾ margins.
-We will assist you with the writing, if needed, as well as review the guidelines to ensure your on track.
+For example, it the foundation or agency asks for one-inch margins, do not use ¾ margins.
+The Grants Office will assist you with the writing, if needed, as well as review the guidelines to ensure you are on track.

 Step Six: If the grant guidelines state that you need support letters from people/organizations involved in your project, give yourself plenty of time to secure those letters and make sure that the persons/organizations supporting your proposal clearly understand their roles in the project and are willing to make the commitment to the cause.

-Step Seven: Be sure to give our office enough time to process your proposal - approximately three days.
-What we do is proofread the final proposal, secure the president's approval and signature, collect all supplementary materials such as the (IRS Exemption Letter, List of Board of Trustees, institutional financial statements, etc.), make the requested number of copies and mail the proposal via courier.
-I will provide you with a complete copy of the proposal and attachments for your file.
-This process can take considerable time so your cooperation is much appreciated!
+Step Seven: Be sure to give the Grants Office enough time to process your proposal - at least a week.
+The Grants Office will proofread the final proposal, secure the president's approval and signature, collect all supplementary materials such as the (IRS Tax Exempt Letter, List of Board of Directors, Financial Statements, etc.), make the requested number of copies and mail the proposal via courier.
+We will provide you with a complete copy of the proposal and attachments for your file.
+This process can take considerable time, so your cooperation is much appreciated!

 Director of Institutional and Academic Grants